MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMReportingServicePoint.md

 ```

 ## DESCRIPTION
-The **Remove-CMReportingServicePoint** cmdlet removes a reporting service point from a Microsoft System Center Configuration Manager site.
+The **Remove-CMReportingServicePoint** cmdlet removes a reporting service point from a Configuration Manager site.
 The reporting service point is a site system role that is installed on a server that is running Microsoft SQL Server Reporting Services.

-After you remove a reporting service point from a System Center Configuration Manager site, you cannot manage reports in System Center Configuration Manager at the site.
+After you remove a reporting service point from a Configuration Manager site, you cannot manage reports in Configuration Manager at the site.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.